binaris/functions-examples/slack-code-runner-bot/README.md

       `export SLACK_BOT_TOKEN=<YOUR_TOKEN_HERE>`

-3. Deploy the Binaris function `bn deploy public_slackCodeRunner`
+1. Deploy the Binaris function `bn deploy public_slackCodeRunner`.
-4. Copy the URL printed by `bn deploy` and enter it as the `Request URL` on the "Event Subscriptions" page in the Slack webUI.
+1. Copy the URL printed by `bn deploy` and enter it as the `Request URL` on the "Event Subscriptions" page in the Slack webUI.
 This will send your function-bot a challenge.

    https://api.slack.com/apps/<APP_ID>/event-subscriptions?

    ![challenge](https://raw.githubusercontent.com/binaris/functions-examples/feature-slack-bot/slack-code-runner-bot/assets/challenge.png)
-5. Finally, on the same "Event Subscriptions" page scroll slightly down and "Add Bot User Event".
-There are many options here but if you want your bot to respond in all public channels (that it's been invited to) use `message.channels`
+1. Finally, on the same "Event Subscriptions" page scroll slightly down and "Add Bot User Event".
+There are many options here but if you want your bot to respond in all public channels (that it's been invited to) use `message.channels`.
    ![bot_events](https://raw.githubusercontent.com/binaris/functions-examples/feature-slack-bot/slack-code-runner-bot/assets/bot_events.png)
-6. You may need to reinstall your slack application to take advantage of the changes
+1. You may need to reinstall your slack application to take advantage of the changes.

     https://api.slack.com/apps/<APP_ID>/install-on-team?